vinhvu0407/master_thesis_case_study/README.md

 ## 4. Perform process discovery using the newly constructed domain aware event knowledge graph (DAEKG).

-In the following the research questions (RQs) are listed with the corresponding Cypher queries in order to answer the RQs.
-To explore this research question comprehensively, we break it down into smaller, more detailed sub-questions, specifically RQ2.1 to RQ2.9.
+In the following the questions (Q) are listed with the corresponding Cypher queries in order to answer the questions.
+To explore research question RQ2 comprehensively, we break it down into smaller, more detailed sub-questions, specifically Q2.1 to Q2.9.
 These initial sub-questions can be answered exclusively using the event knowledge graph:

-* RQ2.1: Which customer placed the most expensive order?
+* Q2.1: Which customer placed the most expensive order?

 ```
 MATCH (n1)<-[:CORR]-(n2{Activity: 'pay order'})
 RETURN n1, n2;
 ```

-* RQ2.2: What items are included in order O2 and how many packages were created for its delivery?
+* Q2.2: What items are included in order O2 and how many packages were created for its delivery?

 ```
 MATCH (n1{ID: 'O2'})<-[:CORR]-(n2{Activity: 'create package'})-[:CORR]->(n3)
 RETURN n1, n2, n3;
 ```

-* RQ2.3: Is payment made for orders prior to the creation of their first package?
+* Q2.3: Is payment made for orders prior to the creation of their first package?
 It is a requirement that each order must be paid for before the initial package is created for shipment.
 It is also possible for orders to be shipped in multiple packages.

 ```
 MATCH (n1{EntityType:'Order'})<-[:CORR]-(n2)